OpenFreeEnergy/alchemiscale.org-deployment/deployments/root/README.md

 You may wish to install other packages into this environment, such as `jupyterlab`.

-See the [`alchemiscale` User Guide](https://docs.alchemiscale.org/en/latest/user_guide.html) for further details on how to connect and interact with the instance.
+See the [`alchemiscale` User Guide](https://docs.alchemiscale.org/en/latest/user_guide.html) for further details on how to connect and interact with the deployment.